vbronfman/ArgusCyber_assignment/README.md

 ### Stage Build and Deploy
 1. Builds 'main' branch
 2. Builds with Dockerfile an image to run [python main.py]
-3. Triggers by push to 'main' branch or manually by selecting "DEPLOY"
+3. Triggers by merge/push to 'main' branch or manually by selecting "DEPLOY"
 4. Script main.py creates writes to file 'artifact.txt' in CWD of container.
 The folder mapped to //var/jenkins_home/workspace/ArgusCyber of Jenkins container
 [!NOTE] There is an issue with finding out the file 'artifact.txt': it doesn't uppear in /var/jenkins_home/workspace/ArgusCyber .
 For debug sake, created file